AidanBrasseur/FitMeals/README.md

 - If you have forgotten your password, you can click on the "Forgot password?" button on the login page
 - You will recieve an email with a link to FitMeals reset password page, where you can submit a new password
   - Please note that you have only 10 minutes after the email is sent to reset your password before your link expires
-- As the "user" and "admin" users have fake emails, please create your own account with a valid email to view this functionality

 #### Creating a New Account
 - To create a new account, click the "Get Started" button on the login page